SirMallard/LANExtractor/README.md

 There is only one WAD file: out.wad.pc, which is odd and contains a bunch of different data.

 ### BIG
 A BIG file is more complicated and does not contain any file names.
 Instead it relies on a table offset and file count to get the offset, size and name CRC and another size value.
-Some BIG files cannot be read this way for some reason.
+Some BIG files cannot be read this way for some reason, and instead rely on files in `out.wad.pc` which contains the file table.
+BIG files do not have names and rely solely on crc32 hashes which have to be guessed.
+Within the LANoire.exe there are many unhashed strings which have been extracted by [Baromir19](https://github.com/Baromir19/LANoireTools).
+However, these are lacking and there are many files where the hash can be easily guessed, but were not found when reading the exectuable.

 ## Files